arif-banai/EasyPool/README.md

 libraries, which is why I renamed this lib from the imaginative "c3p0-presets" to EasyPool.

 A lot of my projects often tend to interact with a data source, such as a database.
-I created this lib to make it simpler to create such a datasource, as I found myself duplicate code in my projects.
+I created this lib to make it simpler to create such a datasource, as I found duplicate code in my projects.

 The supported data sources are enumerated in [DataSourceType](../src/me/arifbanai/easypool/enums/DataSourceType.java), which stores implementation specific data required for using a specific DataSource.